rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_transformations.md

 - the type of the input data and the type of the output data.
 When creating a RowTransformation, you pass a delegate describing how each record in the dataflow is transformed.
 Here you can add any C# code that you like.

-The RowTransformation is a non blocking transformation, so it won't use up much memory even for high amoutns of data.
+The RowTransformation is a non blocking transformation, so it won't use up much memory even for high amounts of data.

 Here is an example that convert a string array into a `MySimpleRow` object.